azavea/raster-vision/docs/misc.rst

 Tensorflow DeepLab
 ^^^^^^^^^^^^^^^^^^

-This is a list of models defaults for use with the ``rv.TF_DEEPLAB`` backend.
+This is a list of model defaults for use with the ``rv.TF_DEEPLAB`` backend.
-They come from the TensorFlow DeepLabl  project, and more information about what each model is can be found in the `Tensorflow DeepLab Model Zoo <https://github.com/tensorflow/models/blob/63ecef1a3513b00c01f6aed75e178636746eff71/research/deeplab/g3doc/model_zoo.md>`_ page.
+They come from the TensorFlow DeepLab  project, and more information about what each model is can be found in the `Tensorflow DeepLab Model Zoo <https://github.com/tensorflow/models/blob/63ecef1a3513b00c01f6aed75e178636746eff71/research/deeplab/g3doc/model_zoo.md>`_ page.
-Default includes pretrained model weights and backend configuration:
+Default includes pretrained model weights and backend configurations for the following models:

 * ``rv.XCEPTION_65``
 * ``rv.MOBILENET_V2``